Skip to content

 3. Long Tufts Of Fur Between Their Toes

-One of the most distinctive features of a Maine Coon’s paw is the thick, silky fur that grows between their toes and around their pads.
+One of the most distinctive features of a Maine Coon’s paw is the thick, silky fur that grows between its toes and around its pads.

 These toe tufts, often called “paw fluffs,” are much more pronounced than what you’d see on a short-haired or average domestic cat.